 - You created this program with your outcome in mind.
 But let’s switch this around--what's in it for them?
 Share that.

-- Transform them: Giving an example of what their life could be different before and after your course helps you frame the relevancy of why your course is valuable.
+- Are you promising them a transformation?
+Giving an example of what their life could be different before and after your course helps you frame the relevancy of why your course is valuable.
 This gives them a clear goal and idea of what to expect, a point in the distance to focus on.

 Take note: Do you know who are you designing your course for?
 Answering this question will give you much greater insight into how you should design your course.
 Giving your audience what they need and want gives your course value.
 It won’t matter how clearly the information is presented or how nice the course looks if the information isn’t geared towards the right audience.